SED and Galactic kinematic diagnostics for dormant BH/NS binary candidates: Abstract

 \section{Abstract}

-The third data release of the \emph{Gaia} mission (\emph{Gaia} DR3) has enabled large-scale searches for dormant black hole and neutron star binaries with stellar companions at wide separations.
+The third data release of the \emph{Gaia} mission (\emph{Gaia} DR3) has enabled large-scale searches for dormant black hole and neutron star binaries with stellar companions at AU-scale separations.
 A recent study has proposed thousands of dormant black hole and neutron star binary candidates using summary statistics from \emph{Gaia} DR3 by simulating and fitting \emph{Gaia} observables.
-In this Letter, we perform broadband spectral energy distribution (SED) fitting from the optical to the infrared for 1,328 candidates, incorporating GALEX ultraviolet photometry to assess the presence of hidden hot companions.
+In this work, we perform broadband spectral energy distribution (SED) fitting from the optical to the infrared for 1,328 candidates, incorporating GALEX ultraviolet photometry to assess the presence of hidden hot companions.
 We quantify ultraviolet excess by comparing observed near-ultraviolet fluxes with single-star SED predictions and further test whether excesses can be explained by non-degenerate stellar companions for sources exhibiting moderate excess.
 We additionally examine the Galactic kinematics of the sample to identify systems potentially affected by natal kicks during compact-object formation.
-By combining the ultraviolet and kinematic diagnostics, we identify 176 sources as the highest-priority candidates for follow-up observations, in which 19 are black hole candidates with previously provided masses $\geq$ 3 $M_\odot$.
+By combining the ultraviolet and kinematic diagnostics, we identify 182 sources as the highest-priority candidates for follow-up observations, in which 19 are black hole candidates with \texttt{fit\_companion\_mass} $\geq$ 3 $M_\odot$.